-- Put the pork belly into the fridge uncovered and allow the skin to dry for a minimum of 12 hours.
+- Put the pork belly into the fridge uncovered and allow the skin to dry for a minimum of 12 to 48 hours.
 If you can, check on it every now and then to wipe off any moisture that comes to the surface.

 - Take your pork belly out of the fridge and apply the meat rub on the sides and the bottom of the pork belly.

 - Preheat your air fryer for 5 minutes then cook the pork belly for 40 minutes at 200 C (392 F).